Characters of the Jak and Daxter series: Daxter

 Daxter is Jak's sidekick and closest friend.
 He is turned into an ottsel (half otter, half weasel) during Jak and Daxter: The Precursor Legacy, falling into a pool of dark eco.
 Daxter's accident would lead the story's plot as he seeks help from Gol to turn him back to normal.
 Before Daxter's accident, he was an orange-haired, buck-toothed coward that seemed to be the opposite to Jak's courageous and trouble-making personality.
-Daxter often tries to persuade women using lousy pick-up lines, much to Jak's dismay.
-Although Daxter is somewhat of a coward, he exaggerates his stories to make himself seem heroic.
-Daxter has alternatively shown plenty of courage, even rescuing Jak in his own game, Daxter, which directly precedes the events of Jak II.
+Daxter often tries to persuade women using vulgar or lousy pick-up lines, much to Jak's dismay.
+Although Daxter is most often a coward, he exaggerates his stories to make himself seem heroic.
+Daxter has alternatively shown courage, even rescuing Jak in his own game, Daxter, which directly precedes the events of Jak II.
 Daxter gets a love interest of his own in Jak II, Tess, a spy working for the Underground.
 It is revealed in Jak 3 that his transformation had been into a Precursor, a group of ancient beings.
 In The Lost Frontier, Daxter is further changed by dark eco and has a transformation known as Dark Daxter, similar to Dark Jak.
 While as Dark Daxter, Daxter grows above Jak's height, can shoot dark eco blasts, and can spin around like a tornado.
 His personality also changes while in this form as he has the desire to smash and break things.
+In all his appearances, Daxter is voiced by actor Max Casella.